Nourimabrouk/Een/website/docs/unity_equation_philosophy.md

 - Ladyman & Ross, *Every Thing Must Go: Metaphysics Naturalized*
 - Riehl, *Category Theory in Context*
 - Nielsen & Chuang, *Quantum Computation and Quantum Information*
+- Birkhoff, *Lattice Theory*
+- Tarski, *A Lattice-Theoretical Fixpoint Theorem and Its Applications*
+- Scott, *Domains for Denotational Semantics*
+- Grothendieck, *Revêtements Étales et Groupe Fondamental*
+- Yoneda, *On Ext and Exact Sequences*
+- Shannon, *A Mathematical Theory of Communication*
+- Kolmogorov, *Three Approaches to the Quantitative Definition of Information*
+- Chaitin, *On the Length of Programs for Computing Finite Binary Sequences*
+- Bohm, *Wholeness and the Implicate Order*

 ### Meta-Philosophical Sources

 - Husserl, *Logical Investigations*
 - McDaniel, *The Fragmentation of Being*
 - Williamson, *The Philosophy of Philosophy*
 - Sider, *Writing the Book of the World*
+- Kant, *Critique of Pure Reason*
+- Merleau‑Ponty, *Phenomenology of Perception*
+- Peirce, *Collected Papers*
+- Whitehead, *Process and Reality*

 ### Computational Implementations

 - Een Unity Mathematics Codebase, *Consciousness Field Equations*
 - Quantum Unity Visualization Systems
 - φ-Harmonic Consciousness Computing Architecture